fermyon/developer/content/spin/dynamic-configuration.md

 url = "redis://localhost"
 ```

-Similarly, to implement Azure CosmosDB as a backend for Spin's key/value store (instead of SQlite), change the type to `azure_cosmos` and specify your database account details:
+Similarly, to implement Azure CosmosDB as a backend for Spin's key/value store, change the type to `azure_cosmos` and specify your database account details:

 ```toml
 [key_value_store.default]